tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Nyt komponentilla on siis ainoastaan yksi tila.
 Näppäinten painallusten yhteydessä on nyt huolehdittava <i>koko tilan</i> muutoksesta. -->
-Now the component only has a single piece of state.
-Now the event handlers have to take care of changing the <i>entire application state</i>.
+Now the component only has a single piece of state and the event handlers have to take care of changing the <i>entire application state</i>.

 <!-- Tapahtumankäsittelijä vaikuttaa hieman sotkuiselta.
 Kun vasenta nappia painetaan, suoritetaan seuraava funktio: -->
 The event handler looks a bit messy.
 When the left button is clicked, the following function is called: